 finalists.
 These finalists pitch again, and ultimately one business is selected

 as the winner.

-During the most recent session of the Entrepreneurship Development Program, which took place in late January 2016, teams presented businesses that help individuals and families make dinner more quickly and easily using food already in their kitchen; deliver eldercare platform to help elders receives vital services and stay in their own homes; a health monitor for dogs; and many others.
+During one session of the Entrepreneurship Development Program, teams presented businesses that help individuals and families make dinner more quickly and easily using food already in their kitchen; deliver eldercare platform to help elders receives vital services and stay in their own homes; a health monitor for dogs; and many others.

 The feedback from the judges spanned a range of topics and questions, but there were a few themes that stood out.
 First, several of the teams presented what really turned out to be two business ideas.
 Or, to paraphrase Bill Aulet's book, Disciplined Entrepreneurship, they needed to embrace the “F” word--focus--a little more.
 Second, some of the business ideas would require people to change their behaviors.
 Those startups required more thought on how to influence that change, or how to overcome people’s existing inertia; they were recommended Daniel Ariely's book, Predictively Irrational, which explains why people don’t always do what you expect.

 Overall, the judges felt that each team found a reasonable business problem to address and the dynamics among themselves and with the judges was spot on.
 It was an impressive showing from teams of professionals who, just five days prior, were complete strangers to one another.

 about MIT Sloan's Entrepreneurship